*new shows added 8 November*

 “From how to better reach audiences that will love our performances through to quality of the productions on our stages.
 This season is one that I’m relieved to present and very proud to share.”

+The darkly comic Why The Child is Cooking in the Polenta (27-29 January, 2022) is Edith Alibec’s multi-award-winning adaptation of Aglaja Veteranyi’s autobiographical book.
 It follows a family of circus artists who flee the communist regime in Romania in the hope of establishing a better life in the west.
 A family always on the road and always the foreigners.

-They will be back next year with one for local history buffs.
+fEAST Theatre, who were here in October with Brexit dark comedy Rosa Mendoza, return next year with one for local history buffs.
 The Canada Boys (18-19 February, 2022) is based on the true story of a group of workers at J & J Colman who, in 1912, were given the chance for a new life on the other side of the Atlantic.

 We could all do with a laugh right now, which is why we’re holding our first Comedy Fest this autumn – packed with stars of